DianaLee1219/Smile_Detection/README.md

 ## Smile Detection using Dlib's facial landmarks model

-Let's detect the people's smile using Dlib's facial landmarks model.
+Let's detect the people smiling (smile.mp4) using Dlib's facial landmarks model.

 ## How it works?